14islands/14islands-com-v2/app/blog/_posts/2016-04-18-better-way-to-use-modernizr.md

 [Modernizr](https://modernizr.com/){:target="_blank"} is a useful JavaScript library to detect user browser capabilities on websites.
 We use it on most of our projects to provide the best experience different user devices.

-Modernizr has around 260 built-in feature detections.
+Modernizr has 259 built-in feature detections.
 The minified file with all detections included is 90.65 kB in size.
 That's quite big, considering that the file is added in the <head> section of the HTML document.

 This is why most developers [hand-pick features as needed from the Modernizr website](https://modernizr.com/download?setclasses){:target="_blank"}.
 The process is manual and can be time consuming, but now there is a better way.